erhaneth/dbank/README.md

 ### MVP

-- [ x ] Create a user login.
+- [x] Create a user login.
-- [ x ] Showing transactions.
+- [x] Showing transactions.
 - [x] Writing smart contract with Solidity.
-- [ ] Add gif when transactions are made.
+- [x] Add gif when transactions are made.
-- [ ] Create a blockchain based application.
+- [x] Create a blockchain based application.
-- [ ] Having a user friendly interface and minimalist design.
+- [x] Having a user friendly interface and minimalist design.
-- [ ] Pairing users with a wallet.
+- [x] Pairing users with a wallet.
-- [ ] Wallet interaction with smart contract.
+- [x] Wallet interaction with smart contract.
-- [ ] Sending Ethereum to the another address.
+- [x] Sending Ethereum to the another address.
-- [ ] Connect to a blockchain wallet(Metamask).
+- [x] Connect to a blockchain wallet(Metamask).

 ### Stretch Goals

+- [x] Sending and receiving Ethereum and other crypto currencies.
-- [ ] Receiving Ethereum to the another address.
+- [ ] Receiving Ethereum from the another address.
 - [ ] Buying and selling Ethereum and other crypto currencies.
-- [ ] Sending and receiving Ethereum and other crypto currencies.
 - [ ] Showing user's balance.
 - [ ] Showing real time price of crypto currencies.
 - [ ] Having educational features.